 Then, a few words about his brother Ralf:

 "I'm also happy for my brother Ralf, for his third place.
 It's a shame he took Fisichella out like that.
 There was no room to overtake and he's still young, he doesn't have the experience but I'm sure he won't do things like that again".

 The poor handling of the incident, in this case the red flag shown which created avoidable misunderstandings and controversy cost the Grand Prix organisers a $10.000 fine.
+The decision after reading reports in which the unauthorized use of the red flag during the first lap at the 'exit of the first corner and in place #2.
+But there is insufficient explanation to the reasons why the red flag, which indicates the interruption of the race, was shown without the authorization of the race direction, which had instead decided to neutralize the Grand Prix by having the safety car enter the track.
 This conduct was not exemplary and was also highlighted by the lack of a penalty for Panis, who had overtaken Irvine in the safety car.

 "It's scandalous what they did".

 Jean Todt thunders on, then goes on:

 "In Brazil, for much less than what happened here, they stopped the race immediately with the red flag.
 At least in two places on the circuit the red flags were shown, I think you can confirm this by watching the television recording.
 But while the red flags were being shown, I repeat at least two points, at another point the Safety car came on.
 To cut a long story short, the race was stopped on one side and continued on the other which doesn't seem to me to have been done very well".